stefco/geco_vm/README.md

 #### Previewing Images with iTerm2

-If you are using a mac with the latest build of iTerm2, you can use `imgcat` to preview images on your virtual machine _right in your terminal_ during an ssh session.
+If you are using a mac with the latest build of [iTerm2](http://iterm2.com/downloads.html) (something I highly recommend, since iTerm2 is an excellent terminal emulator), you can use `imgcat` to preview images on your virtual machine _right in your terminal_ during an ssh session.
 This is nice for e.g. taking a quick look at a fresh plot without leaving the command line.